pb-cdunn/blasr_libcpp/README.md

    -  depends on the ```libpbdata``` library to build
    -  can build either with or without the ```libpbhdf``` library
    -  can build either with or without the ```pbbam``` library
+- hts
+   - if you use pbbam, you will need [HTSLib](https://github.com/samtools/htslib)